nettyrnp/sql-to-mongoscript/README.md

 6
-After pressing <Enter> you should see the result printed in the main text area.
+After pressing <Enter> you should see the result printed in the main text area ('Center Panel').

 Example of results for the 1st of the above queries: